 - Acute respiratory distress syndrome occurs when severe viral lung infection causes inflammation with thickened alveolar walls, interstitial oedema and fluid filled alveoli.
 This reduces gas exchange and increases the work of breathing resulting in hypoxia and respiratory failure.
-The inflammatory response can become systemic (cytokine storm) leading to renal and liver failure as well as septic shock and death.
+The inflammatory response can become excessive and systemic (cytokine storm) leading to renal and liver failure as well as cardiac or cerebral damage, shock and death.

 Management of people with suspected coronavirus infection

 10-33 What is the management of asymptomatic people with suspected coronavirus infection?

 Well people with suspected coronavirus infection should remain at home and monitor themselves for early symptoms of COVID-19, i.e. they should be isolated at home and self-monitor.
 They should take their temperature regularly especially if they are feeling unwell.
 If they develop a fever, cough or breathing difficulty they should phone for medical advice or help, and not immediately go to their family doctor or the local clinic or hospital where they may infect others or get infected themselves.
 A healthcare provider will direct them to the correct facility for screening.
 If they do go to a health facility for assessment or testing, they should inform the staff that they are concerned they may have COVID-19.
 The staff may ask them to put on a surgical mask and wait in a separate area away from other patients.